userver-framework/userver/scripts/docs/en/userver/tutorial/grpc_middleware_service.md

 Use it to do gRPC requests to the service:

-@snippet samples/grpc_middleware_service/tests/test_middlewares.py  grpc authentification tests
+@snippet samples/grpc_middleware_service/tests/test_middlewares.py  grpc authentication tests

 ## Full sources